Glowinthedark

 Glowinthedark (stylised as GLOWINTHEDARK) is a Dutch DJ and record production duo from The Hague, consisting of Albert Harvey (born 1986) and Kevin Ramos (born 1987).

 Biography

 Albert Harvey and Kevin Ramos both grew up in the Netherlands.

+Albert Harvey

 Albert learned how to play piano at the age of 8.
 When he was 17 he started producing.
 He studied ‘Music Production’ at the Albeda College in Schiedam and started DJing at clubs when he was 20.

+Kevin Ramos

 Kevin's father was a Latin singer and his mother a soul and funky jazz singer.
 When he was 14 he played at small parties and celebrations, two years later he started playing in clubs.

 Fashion

 Besides making music, Glowinthedark is working on a fashion line containing clothes, accessories and a DJ-bag.

 Career

 In 2010, Glowinthedark released their first single; "Electronic Life" on Döner Digital Records, a collaboration with Jody Meyer.

 A few months after the release of their first single, they released The Battalion EP together with Jack Ferreira, this EP contained the tracks "Morscode", "Juggernaut" and "Go Fast".

 Two months later the duo released a song on DJ Chuckie's label Dirty Dutch Music; "Jump".

 In 2011, Glowinthedark produced a remix of DJ Chuckie's track "Who Is Ready to Jump", in April 2012 they teamed up and released "Electro Dude".

 In 2013 Glowinthedark made the official anthem for Dirty Dutch Aftershock; "Say Whoo".

 In June 2013, "Ain't a Party" was released on David Guetta's label Jack Back Records.

 The track is featured on the F*ck Me I’m Famous Ibiza 2013 Mix by David Guetta.

-On 23 December 2013, a song with DJ Chuckie was released on Spinnin’ Records; "NRG".
+On 23 December 2013, a song with DJ Chuckie was released on Spinnin' Records; "NRG".

 A few weeks later on 10 January 2014 Glowinthedark and Ben Saunders, the winner of The Voice Of Holland, released "What You Do" on 8ball Music.

 On 17 February 2014, Glowinthedark released their collaboration with Alvaro on Powerhouse Music, "Charged".

 Alongside producing music, Glowinthedark performs at events in the Netherlands and overseas.